 That conclusion, however, is deeply problematic for several reasons.
 First, the long-term decline in concentration that it implies has, as was just observed, been thrown into reverse since 2010, with a significant rise in the years thereafter, especially in the last three years.
-The HHI for the network media economy as a whole in 2017 stood at 1440 whereas it had been 1,370 the year before and 1,234 in 2010.
+The HHI for the network media economy as a whole in 2017 stood at 1411 whereas it had been 1,370 the year before and 1,234 in 2010-its lowest point since the beginning our our coverage.